kuzzleio/kuzzle/doc/2/framework/classes/embedded-sdk/as/index.md

 # as

-Returns a new EmbeddedSDK impersonated with the provided user.
+Returns a new EmbeddedSDK instance impersonating the provided user.

 ## Arguments